 Handmade Christmas Ornament

-During the Summer of 2014, my granddaughter found an easy origami book at the library.
-Just a week later, we'd made several new folded paper creations.
+Just a few Summers ago, my granddaughter found an easy origami book at the library.
+One week later, we'd made several new folded paper creations.
 Our favorite was what the book called "The Color Wheel."
 We started with a six inch square, and even created one that was a four inch square.
-In fact that photo to the right is our first attempt at this craft project.
+In fact that photo above is our first attempt at this craft project.

 After we finished our debut piece, we decided that if we cut them down to two inches, they would make a wonderful ornament.
 So, below you'll find the steps we took to create our Origami Wheel Ornaments.

 The first thing you'll want to do is select your paper.
 You can use just about anything, plain paper, wrapping paper, origami paper, scrapbooking paper or more.
 You don't want to use cardstock because it will make it difficult to fold.

 You can use up to 8 different patterns or colors.
 I personally think that the most attractive ornaments were made of two or four different patterns.
 All together you'll need sixteen (16) 2x2 squares.
 It is very important that they are close to perfect squares.

 - Elmer's Glue

 - Silver or Gold thin cord

 - Small beads (2 to 4 mm)